rust-lang/cargo/src/doc/man/cargo-logout.md

 ## DESCRIPTION

-This command will remove the API token from the local credential storage.
+This command will run a credential provider to remove a saved token.

-Credentials are stored in `$CARGO_HOME/credentials.toml` where `$CARGO_HOME` defaults to `.cargo` in your home directory.
+For the default `cargo:token` credential provider, credentials are stored in `$CARGO_HOME/credentials.toml` where `$CARGO_HOME` defaults to `.cargo` in your home directory.

+If a registry has a credential-provider specified, it will be used.
+Otherwise, the providers from the config value `registry.global-credential-providers` will be attempted, starting from the end of the list.

 If `--registry` is not specified, then the credentials for the default registry will be removed (configured by